prfraanje/edukit-micropython/README.md

 8. The results returned by python as well as micropython are stored in python (left field) in the variables `python_results` and `micropython_results`, so they can be accessed later when needed.
 9. The vertical bar on the right contains a number of settings (radiobuttons) that are directly connected to variables on the microcontroller, e.g. to switch between PID and state-space control, to turn on/off the PID controller (`pid.run`), and to turn off/on the PID controller for the stepper motor (`pid.run1`) and the encoder (`pid.run2`).
 10. The vertical bar on the left is for logging.
 Logging is done with two buffers on the microcontroller, that are subsequently filled.
 If one buffer is full it is send from the microcontroller to the PC over the serial interface, while the other buffer is being filled, and so on.
 The logging is at the same sampling rate as the controller (100 Hz), but at the moment a buffer is send over the serial interface, the controller may lag a bit.
 This is visible in the logged signal as non-fluent changes between the buffers.
 Reducing the sampling rate or replacing the STM F401RE microcontroller with a faster one, preferably with more processing cores, or moving the control task to a ISR (interrupt service routine) may solve this issue.
 For now we accept the small lags.
+11. If you want to exit, close the user interface with `Ctrl-c`, which will nicely end the program on the microcontroller and the user-interaface.

 ## Introduction to the control code
 The following figure gives the architecture of the complete system: